JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

-# Install and Configure Go on Ubuntu 22.04.4 LTS
+# Install and configure Go on Ubuntu 22.04.4 LTS

-Google developed [Go](https://golang.org/) out of a need for a programming language that is uncomplicated, compiles quickly, and runs efficiently in production.
-Addtionally, while Go is a versatile, general-purpose language, it’s particularly well-suited for programs using networking or distributed systems, earning it a reputation as "the language of the cloud”.
-Go also simplifies formatting, by making the format of your code part of the language specification, and it streamlines deployment by compiling to a single binary.
-Learning Go is straightforward, with a small set of keywords, making it a good choice for beginners and experienced developers alike.

-This tutorial guides you through installing and configuring a programming workspace with Go via the command line in an for Ubuntu 22.04.4 LTS  environment, but the principles described here apply to other Debian Linux distributions.
+Google developed [Go](https://golang.org/) out of a need for a simple yet powerful programming language.
+Go compiles quickly as a single binary and runs efficiently, and while it's a versatile, general-purpose language, it's particularly well-suited for networking and distributed systems, earning it a reputation as "the language of the cloud.”
+Learning Go is straightforward, since the format of Go code is part of the language specification, and Go contains a small set of keywords, making it a good choice for both beginner and experienced developers.
+This tutorial details command line installation and configuration of Go in Ubuntu 22.04.4 LTS, but the principles described here apply to other Debian Linux distributions, too.

 ## Prerequisites